 Moreover, the plans for much of the Epcot overhaul have changed and been scaled back, with some components cut entirely.
 While we have every reason to believe that Moana’s Journey of Water is still happening, the finished product could look dramatically different than the concept art if Imagineering took the totality of the Epcot overhaul plans back to the drawing board.
 However, it’s always the case that what’s built differs from concept art, so nothing really novel or surprising there.

-Our expectation is that 2022 is still the target opening for Moana’s Journey of Water.
-Given the current state of construction, previous delays, and the evolving nature of the Epcot transformation, we’re hesitant to make a prediction beyond 2022.
-Summer or beyond seems most likely, especially given that walkways around Moana’s Journey of Water will also need to be finished before it can open.
+Our expectation is that 2023 is now the target opening for Moana’s Journey of Water.
+(A safe bet given that Walt Disney World has announced that the Epcot Overhaul Ends in 2023!)
+Given the current state of construction, previous delays, and the evolving nature of the Epcot transformation, we’re hesitant to make a prediction beyond that.
+Spring or Summer 2023 seems most likely in light of current progress and the water-centric nature of the attraction, though.

 What do you think of Moana’s Journey of Water?
 Do you think this will end up being cancelled, or will go forward as planned?
 Does this concept art look appealing to you?
 Do you think this will be a solid addition to Epcot, or do you wish it were a ride being added elsewhere?
 Do you agree or disagree with our reaction/assessment?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!